shufflingB/swiftui-macos-focusedVals-hack/README.md

 Hopefully the hack will be redundant shortly ...

 ## The problem

+### macOS @ 2022/09/15 - Fixed

+As of Xcode 14.0 beta 6 (14A5294g) and macOS 13.0 Beta (22A5342F) not seeing the underlying problem with FocusedValues not being restored when the a window regains key status.

+Unsure if fix has been back-ported to earlier versions of macOS as unable to test.

 ### macOS @ 2021/11/61
 - on macOS Monterey 12.0.1 (21A5552a)
 - with Xcode  13.1